sam-clark/chan2vec/README.md

 The methods and experiment results are described in the following paper:
 - https://arxiv.org/abs/2010.09892

-Directions for running experiments from the paper and generating the https://transparency.tube/ channel classifications data are below.
+Directions for running experiments from the paper and generating the https://transparency.tube/ channel classifications data are [here](# transparencytube-data)

+Directions for doing basic classification with pre-existing embeddings can be found [here](# chan2vec-knn-basic-example)

 ## Political Channel Discovery